linkeddata/rdflib.js/Documentation/alternate-fetches.md

 To to use an authenticated or alternate fetch with rdflib

-1. load the authentication library
+1. Load the authentication library.
 2. Use it to log in to your identity provider.
 3. Set the `global.solidFetch` (or `window.solidFetch` in a browser) equal to the auth library's fetch method.
 4. Load and use `rdflib`.
 All fetches will be authenticated.